s-elo/FSM-Simulation/logs.md

 # 2021.06.15(fix the HMR bug)

     webpack@5 has some problems to refresh the browser when the code is updated;
     since we got "browserslist" in package-json file;

     to sovle this, config the target option in webpack.config.js
     target: 'web';

     also remember to change it to development mode

+# 2021.07.10

+using cross-env to set the NODE_ENV value by package.json scripts using this to realize different configs using one config file